 Tribal casinos are operated by their autonomous tribes, which are not governed by Whitmer.
 Tribal casinos closed in Michigan include:

-- Little River Casino in Manistee, plans to reopen Dec.
+- Little River Casino in Manistee, closed for three weeks but reopened Dec.
 9

 - Kings Club Casino, Brimley, closed since March because of pandemic

-- Five Kewadin Casinos in the Upper Peninsula, closing until Dec.
-8
+- Five Kewadin Casinos in the Upper Peninsula, closed for three weeks but reopened Dec.
+9